-(Same as the BOS-PG mentioned in the M.Tech.
-Regulations)

-(Same as the DPGC mentioned in the M.Tech.
-Regulations)

-8.3 Research Progress Assessment Committee (RPAC):
+- 8.1 Board of Studies (BOS-PG): - (Same as the BOS-PG mentioned in the M.Tech.
+Regulations) - 8.2 Departmental Post Graduate Committee (DPGC): (Same as the DPGC mentioned in the M.Tech.
+Regulations) - 8.3 Research Progress Assessment Committee (RPAC):